freckle/stack-lint-extra-deps/README.md

 respected.
 Failure to parse a directive will result in a warning logged to `stderr`, but otherwise be ignored.

+## Checking Resolver

+Before checking `extra-deps`, SLED will check that your `resolver` is the latest in its series.
+If not, it will emit a "replace with" suggestion and use the new resolver when checking the `extra-deps`.

+This behavior is not part of the `--checks` option, which refers to `extra-deps` checks only.
+It can be disabled with `--no-check-resolver`, or you can run _only_ this check by using `--checks none`.

 ## GitHub Action

 This repository is also a GitHub Action that installs and runs the tool with no